 Scholarly Commons Citation

 Cashin, Sheryll, "To Be Muslim or "Muslim-Looking" in America: A Comparative Exploration of Racial and Religious Prejudice in the 21st Century" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1691.
+1691.